Selected for reassignment as Commander, NATO Special Operations Headquarters, Supreme Headquarters Allied Powers Europe, Mons, Belgium

-Lt.
-Gen. Webb graduated from the U.S. Air Force Academy in 1984.
+General Webb graduated from the U.S. Air Force Academy in 1984.
 He is a command pilot with more than 3,700 flying hours, including 117 combat hours in Afghanistan, Iraq and Bosnia.
-Prior to his current position, the general was the Commander of Air Force Special Operations Command and has commanded the 20th Special Operations Squadron, the 352nd Special Operations Group, the 1st Special Operations Wing, the 23rd Air Force, Special Operations Command Europe and NATO Special Operations Headquarters.
-His staff assignments include duty at Headquarters AFSOC, the Joint Special Operations Command and in the Office of the Secretary of Defense.
+The general has commanded the 20th Special Operations Squadron, the 352nd Special Operations Group, the 1st Special Operations Wing and the 23rd Air Force.
+His staff assignments include duty at Headquarters Air Force Special Operations Command, at the Joint Special Operations Command, and in Office of the Secretary of Defense

 EDUCATION

-1984 Bachelor of Science, Biology, U.S. Air Force Academy, Colorado Springs, Colo.
+1984 Bachelor of Science degree in biology, U.S. Air Force Academy, Colorado Springs, Colo.

 1990 Squadron Officer School, Maxwell Air Force Base, Ala.

-1994 Master of Science, International Relations, Troy State University, Ala.
+1994 Master of Science degree in International Relations, Troy State University, Ala.

 1998 Armed Forces Staff College, Norfolk, Va.

-2004 Master of Science, National Security Strategy, National War College, Fort Lesley J. McNair, Washington, D.C.
+2004 Master of Science degree in national security strategy, National War College, Fort Lesley J. McNair, Washington D.C.

-2006 Senior Leader Seminar, Brookings Institution/European Institute of Public Administration, Maastricht, Netherlands and Brussels
+2006 Senior Leader Seminar, Brookings Institution/European Institute of Public Administration, Maastricht, Netherlands and Brussels, Belgium

-2007 Air Force Enterprise Leadership Seminar, Kenan–Flagler Business School, University of North Carolina, Chapel Hill
+2007 Air Force Enterprise Leadership Seminar, Kenan-Flagler Business School, University of North Carolina at Chapel Hill

 2008 Center for Creative Leadership, Greensboro, N.C.